How Much Are Modular Home Prices?

 Basement$33 to $47$20,000 to $29,000

 • Pier and beam foundations.
-Pier and beam foundations are the most budget-friendly and popular option for modular homes.
-They can usually be set up in one day.
+Pier and beam foundations are one of the most popular options for modular homes and can usually be set up in a day.

 • Crawl space foundations.
 A crawl space is similar to a pier and beam foundation, but extra space is added under the house for storage purposes.

 • Stilts and pilings foundations.
-Not as popular as other types of foundations, a stilts and pilings foundation raises the house up 1 full story and is typically used in storm-prone locations for hurricane-proof modular homes.
+A stilts and pilings foundation raises the house a full story and is typically used in storm-prone locations for hurricane-proof modular homes.

 • Basement foundations.
 A basement foundation can increase the square footage of the home and often boost the property value of the home.